lepisma/lepisma.github.io/_posts/2015-12-21-white-rhino.md

 No, not what you are being told.
 What the numbers *actually* mean?
 Here is a case.

-"In a test on N (N/2, N/2) people, product A performed 50% better than product B (assume an effect)."
+In a test on N (N/2, N/2) people, product A performed 50% better than product B (assume an effect).

 What is *50%* here?